 Due to some differences between local regulations, we need to ask some users to reverify their ID, or some details about their Business before we can migrate them to our European entity.
 This will ensure a smooth process in the case of a no trade-deal Brexit.
 If anything is required, we will contact you.

-If you do not do this, we may no longer be able to provide you with our services.
+If you do not do this, we may not be able to provide you with our services.
 This means we may need to restrict functionality of your account until you do provide new documents.
 Please contact our Business Support team via the web platform chat if you have any questions about this.

 What entity will I be transferred to?

 You will be transferred to Revolut Payments UAB, which is an e-money institution licensed and regulated by the Bank of Lithuania.

 Am I being transferred to Revolut’s Lithuanian banking licence?